 - Hera Labs Business Accelerator

-A startup accelerator which has as a goal “to promote exceptional women leaders and the companies they run.”
-The motivation behind their efforts includes a belief that there are fewer comparable women led startups then one would expect there to be and that diverse companies are stronger companies.
+A startup accelerator that has as a goal “to promote exceptional women leaders and the companies they run.”
+The motivation behind their efforts includes a belief that there are fewer comparable women-led startups then one would expect there to be and that diverse companies are stronger companies.

-A San Francisco based accelerator which focuses on companies led by female or minority entrepreneurs.
+A San Francisco based accelerator that focuses on companies led by female or minority entrepreneurs.
 They describe themselves as follows:

 “NewME is a platform that helps out of the box entrepreneurs transform cool ideas into great businesses.”
 “NewME speeds up your road to success by “digging in” and giving you the support you need to win.”